Difference Between Authorized Capital and Paid-up Capital

 - Paid-up capital is less or equal to the authorized capital.

-- It is also mentioned in the capital clause of MoA (Memorandum of Association).
+- Authorized capital and paid-up capital is also mentioned in the capital clause of MoA (Memorandum of Association).

 - The company’s constitutional documents Capital –Authorized capital and hence need not be calculated.
 It is the capital that is allocated at the starting of the company.